arnold-c/sir-model/README.md

 This is a test project to get used to using Git and GitHub.

-The purpose of this project is to create a SIR model in R.
+The purpose of this project is to create a frequency dependent SIR model in R.
 An SIR model is a model that describes the spread of a disease in a population, placing individuals in compartments based on their infection status.
 The compartments are susceptible (S), infected (I), and recovered (R).
 The model is described by the following equations: